Salt Lake City: Museums and the arts

 The Denver and Rio Grande Western Depot now serves as home to the Utah Department of Heritage and Arts and the Rio Gallery.

-Salt Lake City is home to several museums.
 Near Temple Square is the Church History Museum.
 Operated by the LDS Church, the museum contains collections of artifacts, documents, art, photographs, tools, clothing and furniture from the history of the LDS Church, which spans nearly two centuries.
 West of Temple Square, at The Gateway, is the Clark Planetarium, which houses an IMAX theater, and Discovery Gateway, a children's museum.
-The University of Utah campus is home to the Utah Museum of Fine Arts as well as the Natural History Museum of Utah.
+The University of Utah campus is home to the Utah Museum of Fine Arts and included the Natural History Museum of Utah from 1969 up to 2011.
+Since 2011, the Natural History Museum of Utah has been relocated at a new building, the Rio Tinto Center, erected on purpose at the university's Research Park.
 Other museums in the area include the Utah State Historical Society, Daughters of Utah Pioneers' Pioneer Memorial Museum, Fort Douglas Military Museum, the Social Hall Heritage Museum, and The Leonardo, an art, science and technology museum housed in the city's previous library building.

-Salt Lake City is home to several classic movie theaters including the Tower Theatre and the Broadway Theater, both of which host the Salt Lake Film Society members and shows.
+Classic movie theaters include the Tower Theatre and the Broadway Theater, both of which host the Salt Lake Film Society members and shows.
 The Utah Film Center hosts free film screenings, many with post film Q and A's with filmmakers or subject experts every Tuesday night at the Salt Lake Public Library and monthly at the Rose Wagner Theater.

-On December 5, 2007, the Salt Lake Chamber and Downtown Alliance announced a two-block section of downtown south of the planned City Creek Center is planned to become a new arts hub.
-This will include renovations to two theaters in the area and a new theater with a seating capacity of 2,400 and increased space for galleries and artists.
-The opening of the new facilities was anticipated to coincide with the opening of the City Creek Center in 2011, but they have yet to be completed.
-The $81.5 million theater site was announced, and attempts to secure funding began.
-The theater plans have come under criticism, however, especially from nearby smaller theaters which host Off-Broadway tours and claim such a theater cannot be supported and will hurt their business.